 Garfield may not be Gene Kelly, but the feline's second animated special "On the Town" wins an Emmy on May 1, 1985.
 For creator Jim Davis, it is his first of four Emmy trophies.
 Other Emmy Awards include "Garfield in the Rough" (1985), "Garfield's Halloween Adventure" (1986) and "Babes & Bullets" (1989).

 In 1987, "Garfield" becomes only the third comic strip to appear in 2,000 newspapers worldwide.
 After "A Garfield Christmas" television special, the Monday-hating kitty cat appears in the Rose Bowl Parade in January 1988.

 In May of 1988, Garfield celebrates his 10th birthday in the following television special:

 Garfield's legacy grows as his animated television series "Garfield & Friends" debuts on CBS October 1, 1988.
-Many achievements and moments followed including a website, musical CD, a cookbook, television appearances — his own shows in Japan and China — two feature films starring Bill Murray, and in 2002 "Garfield" was dubbed the "Most Widely Syndicated Comic Strip in the World" by the Guinness Book of World Records.
+Many achievements and moments follow including a website, musical CD, a cookbook, television appearances — his own shows in Japan and China — two feature films starring Bill Murray, and in 2002 "Garfield" is dubbed the "Most Widely Syndicated Comic Strip in the World" by the Guinness Book of World Records.

 Today, the Garfield brand generates nearly $1 billion in revenue annually.
 After over 40 years, Garfield now falls to Nickelodeon.
 The legacy continues for a whole new generation of fans as they too will learn to eat lasagna, sleep with their Pooky, hate Mondays and lovingly terrorize the Odies and Nermals of the world.